itu-devops/lecture_notes/sessions/session_08/Slides.md

 You can use your own logging infra for analytics instead of relying on Google Analytics

-Note: More logs => and more privacy concerns
+Note: More logs => more privacy concerns